elifry/powershell-automation-examples/README.md

     - `test-example1.ps1` - Tests for everything in this example
   - `analyze-api-items.ps1` - Starting point.
 Does setup, does analysis, and shows results

+### How to run

+Run the "Example 1" Run and Debug action in VSCode.
+Alternatively, you can run the `scripts/analyze-api-items.ps1` script directly in powershell.

+It will generate a sample markdown file and open it for you in VSCode.

 ## Tests

 - 📂`/scripts/`